bbauska/W3Cx-5of5/README.md

 8.  &lt;/head&gt;
 </code></pre>

-#### A typical HTML/CSS/JS project folder structure, when working with external local files
+<h4>A typical HTML/CSS/JS project folder structure, when working with external local files</h4>

 It is good practice to locate CSS files in a css subfolder, and JavaScript files in a js subfolder.